-Vice-Chair: The Vice Chair of the Faculty Senate shall perform duties as requested by the Chair and all the duties of the Chair in their absence.
+- 1. Perform duties as requested by the Chair. - 2.
+Assume all duties of the Chair in their absence.

+Section 5.3 - Secretary

-Secretary: The Secretary of the CUSOM Faculty Senate shall keep accurate minutes of all meetings of the Senate; conduct necessary correspondence; keep an accurate list of the membership of the Faculty Senate; keep an accurate record of attendance; and perform duties as requested by the Chair.
+The Secretary of the CUSOM Faculty Senate shall:

+- 1. Keep accurate minutes of all meetings of the CUSOM Senate. - 2.
+Conduct necessary correspondence. - 3.
+Maintain an accurate list of Senate membership. - 4.
+Record attendance. - 5.
+Perform duties as requested by the Chair.